harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/01_flutter_basics.md

 ## Explain reactive programming in Flutter

-Answer: UI reacts to state changes automatically.
+**Answer:** UI reacts to state changes automatically.
 Streams, ValueNotifier, or RxDart can notify listeners when data changes, triggering UI rebuilds.

 In short, Reactive programming in Flutter means the UI automatically reacts to changes in data streams or state.
 For example, using StreamBuilder, a chat app updates instantly when new messages arrive.
 It matters because it makes apps more responsive, scalable, and easier to maintain.

 ## `main()` vs `runApp()` in Flutter

 - `main()`
-    - the entry point of every dart program, including flutter apps.
+    - The entry point of every Dart program, including Flutter apps.

 - `runApp()`
-    - The runApp() function takes the provided widget and makes it the root of the widget tree.
+    - The `runApp()` function takes the provided widget and makes it the root of the widget tree.

 ## What is deep linking?

-- Deep linking means opening a **specific screen directly from URL**
+- Deep linking means opening a **specific screen directly from URL**.

 ## What is FFI (Foreign Function Interface)?

 - **Definition:** FFI is a way for Dart (Flutter) to call native code written in languages like C, C++, or Rust.
 - **Purpose:** Lets Flutter reuse existing native libraries and perform performance-critical tasks.
 - **Example:** Using a C library for fast image compression instead of writing it in Dart.
 - **Why it matters:** Boosts performance and avoids rewriting complex logic.

 ### Simple Interview Answer

 “FFI in Flutter is the Foreign Function Interface.
 It allows Dart code to call native C/C++ functions.
 For example, I can use FFI to connect Flutter with a native library for fast image compression.
 It matters because it improves performance and reuses native code.”